 We encourage students to have a broad and balanced educational background during their undergraduate years.
 In addition to courses in the sciences, recommended areas of study include: literature, mathematics, behavioral sciences, history, philosophy and the arts.
-College work must demonstrate intellectual drive, independent thinking, curiosity and self-discipline.

-accept MCATs taken after January 1, 2018.
+accept tests taken after January 1, 2019.

 We operate on a rolling admissions basis.
-It is therefore beneficial for all applicants to submit completed application materials, including MCAT scores, by October 1, 2021.
+It is therefore beneficial for all applicants to submit completed application materials, including MCAT scores, by September 1, 2022.